babachir/API-rest-with-symfony2-mini-fantasy-game-/README.md

 Now read the **INSTRUCTIONS.md** file located at the root of the project.
 It contains all the instructions and hints for the project.

+You can of course do several commits during the test to save your work.
+We'll look at the final result only.

 ## Submitting your solution
-To submit your solution, you can simply do a **Pull Request** on the exercise repository.
+To submit your solution, you can simply push your work into the repository (it's been made only for you).
-You can also submit your *src/Appturbo* folder with the solution in an ZIP archive.

 ## How you will be evaluated
 A bunch of tests have been written under the *src/Appturbo/ExerciceBundle/Tests*

 ### Controllers Tests